kaaproject/kaa/doc/Administration-guide/System-installation/Cluster-setup/index.md

 This page describes how to setup and configure kaa-node cluster.

 In general cluster setup is similar to [single node setup](../Single-node-installation), except few details.
 We need at least 3 nodes to create a reliable cluster.
-For simplicity in this tutorial we will be using single instance of SQL and NoSQL databases, so this tutorial doesn't cover such themes like setting up Cassandra, MongoDB or PostgresSql cluster setup.
+For simplicity in this tutorial we will be using single instance of SQL and NoSQL databases, so this tutorial doesn't cover such themes like setting up Cassandra, MongoDB or PostgreSQL cluster setup.
 Let us assume that we have 3 nodes with Ubuntu 14.04 installed on each of them.

 ```bash
 node1 172.1.1.1